 We are recruiting talented people to join us at Broad and MGH/Harvard!

-We are actively recruiting postdoctoral fellows, graduate students, visiting scholars, and motivated trainees to join our group at the Broad Institute and MGH/HMS.
+We are actively recruiting postdoctoral scholars, graduate students, visiting graduate students, and motivated undergraduate trainees to join our group at the Broad Institute and MGH/HMS.
 We welcome new colleagues and friends who are highly motivated, independent, and creative thinkers to achieve predictive & programmable biology and address critical biomedical challenges.

 Candidate Profile: We welcome motivated and ambitious scientists across career stages to join us in this exciting exploration.
-Candidates should have a strong background & interests in areas such as (1) multimodal machine learning, (2) single-cell multiomics & computational systems biology, (3) synthetic biology, (4) aging, stem cell & regenerative biology, immunology, molecular neuroscience, or cancer biology.
+Candidates should have a strong background & interests in areas such as (1) multimodal machine learning, (2) single-cell multi-omics & computational systems biology, (3) synthetic biology, (4) aging, stem cell & regenerative biology, cancer biology, immunology, or molecular neuroscience.
 Strong motivation for independent research, problem-solving ability, and enthusiasm for working in a multidisciplinary and collaborative environment are essential.
 Successful candidates will develop and/or apply state-of-the-art multimodal genomics AI technologies to address critical aging, regeneration, and cancer biology challenges.

-Location: Broad Institute and Massachusetts General Hospital/Harvard Medical School
+Location: Broad Institute of MIT and Harvard & Massachusetts General Hospital/Harvard Medical School

-Contact: Please email boxialab{at}gmail.com with your CV, a brief description of your background, research interest(s), and career goal(s).
+Contact: Please email boxialab{at}gmail.com with your CV and a brief description of your background, research interest(s), and career goal(s).
 Selected candidates will be invited for an initial Zoom or in-person meeting.
 2–3 reference letters will be requested afterward.

 Mentorship & Support Commitment: